 Hawaiian Independence Day

-On November 28, 1843, France and the United Kingdom officially recognized Hawaii as an independent Kingdom.
+On November 28, 1843, France and the United Kingdom officially recognized Hawaii as an independent kingdom.
+The day has since been celebrated as Hawaiian Independence Day.

-Then in 1839, the French government sent captain Cyrille Pierre Théodore Laplace to Hawaii.
+Shortly after Kina’u’s death, the French government sent Captain Cyrille Pierre Théodore Laplace to Hawaii.
 Laplace was ordered to threaten King Kamehameha III with war if he didn’t issue the Edict of Toleration.
-This decree called for the creation of the Hawaiian Catholic Church and the king also had to pay $20,000 in compensation to the French government.
+This decree called for the creation of the Hawaiian Catholic Church and forced the king to pay $20,000 in compensation to the French government.
 The Catholic missionaries were then allowed to return to Hawaii and were given land to build a church.

 In the years since, November 28 came to be known as Lā Kūʻokoʻa, or Hawaiian Independence Day.
 It is still celebrated today, particularly among native Hawaiians.